 Note that you can join several conditions using the campaign manager:

 Over the course of the last few articles, we’ve built a fairly extensive setup for launching and monitoring advanced coupon campaigns.
 But we won’t stop there; what would say if I told you that you can limit your campaigns to specific products?
+Or specific segments and products?
 Sounds interesting?
 Watch out for the next post.